Automotive industry in Vietnam: Mercedes-Benz

 Daimler AG assembles various Mercedes-Benz models from CKD kits at its factory in Ho Chi Minh City.
 The first car assembled by Mercedes-Benz Vietnam was an E-Class in 1996.
 The factory is a joint venture with Sai Gon Mechanical Engineering Corporation.
 In 2017, the factory built 6,000 vehicles.

 Peugeot

 Peugeot opened a factory in 2019 at Quang Nam province to produce the Peugeot 3008 and Peugeot 5008 for domestic market through joint venture with THACO.
 Since 2020, the Peugeot 2008 is also assembled locally at THACO Chu Lai plant.

 Licensed production

 SAMCO produces Hyundai buses under licence.

 Domestic brands

-Vinfast
+VinFast

 VinFast is the only domestic passenger vehicle brand in Vietnam.
-In August 2018, General Motors sold its Vietnamese operations to Vinfast, granting the latter distribution rights of GM models in Vietnam, and transferring its Hanoi plant to Vinfast.
-Vinfast will use the plant to produce its own developed vehicles, in addition to the already planned plant in Haiphong.
-The CEO of Vinfast is former GM executive Jim DeLuca.
+In August 2018, General Motors sold its Vietnamese operations to VinFast, granting the latter distribution rights of GM models in Vietnam, and transferring its Hanoi plant to VinFast.
+VinFast will use the plant to produce its own developed vehicles, in addition to the already planned plant in Haiphong.
+The CEO of VinFast is former GM executive Jim DeLuca.
 VinFast also produce ICE cars, electric cars and electric scooters.